 For instance, we might also consider this.
 How often do we consume things without considering…

 How it affects the world we live in?

 And how often do we consume without asking, “Have people or other creatures had to suffer needlessly in order for me to consume this?”

 How often do we believe that we must keep doing the things we have always done in the way we have always done them because this is just how things are and they never change?

-I ask these questions not to shame us–shame is rarely a helpful motivator for change–but rather to point out that it is pretty easy for us to exhibit zombie-like behavior when we consume mindlessly.
+I ask these questions not to shame us.
+Shame is rarely a helpful motivator for change.
+Rather, I ask such questions to point out that it is pretty easy for us to exhibit zombie-like behavior when we consume mindlessly.